 It is typical to need to develop new, more effective studying and learning strategies as a college student.
-Explore ways of studying differently: get great tips on learning strategies from HPP, the Academic Skills Center, Undergraduate Deans Office, your peers, your Teaching Science Fellows, and from faculty.
+Explore ways of studying differently: get great tips on learning strategies from HPP, your faculty, the Academic Skills Center, Undergraduate Deans Office, your Teaching Science Fellows, and your peers.